andr00d/chess_puzzle/README.md

 # chess_puzzle

-a quick puzzle game played in the terminal. written using TDD
+A quick chess puzzle game played in the terminal.
+For info on how to play, use the help option in the menu.